oddbird/css-sandbox/src/layers/explainer.md

 the declaration whose cascade layer is first wins.

 In other words,
-the order of explicit layers
-will be reversed inside the **important** origins.
+non-layered styles normally override layered styles, but order of layer priority will be reversed inside the **important** origins.
 This follows the same logic used for layering normal and important origins,